WeebDataHoarder/monero-highway/README.md

 If enabled via `-api-bind 127.0.0.1:19080`, an HTTP API will be set on that port for writing new TXT records.

+POST to the main HTTP endpoint with each record within the `txt` keys, in desired order.
+Multiple can be specified.

 Example:

 ```